 Because of the multiple steps of purification, the cooking oil becomes more homogenous and less likely to contain components that would experience the chemical reaction of burning at lower temperatures.
 Hence, a greater smoke point is achieved.

 Which Oils Are the "Healthiest" for Cooking?This is a highly debatable yet frequently asked question, because the health benefits of any cooking oil are highly reliant on how that oil will be used.
 In the spirit of the topic that led to this blog post, high-heat searing, I can say that the healthiest oil to use is the one that you do not burn.
 When an oil surpasses its smoke point, harmful fumes and free radicals are released as the oil starts to decompose.
 Disintegration of the cooking oil in this manner effects not only the nutritional value and flavor of the food you are cooking, but also creates carcinogenic compounds that can be harmful if inhaled or consumed.
 My personal favorite is avocado oil.
 With a smoke point of 500 - 520ºF/260 - 271ºC, this neutral flavored oil is more difficult to burn, but still delicate enough to use for something uncooked, like salad dressing.
 It has been shown to:

 - enhance the absorption of fat-soluble vitamins and minerals

 - supply beneficial amounts of lutein (which is integral for vision health and may reduce the chances of cataracts and macular degeneration)

-- have positive effects on both cholesterol levels and heart health, and
+- have positive effects on both cholesterol levels and heart health

 Slip Sliding Away

-This is likely to not be the last time we visit this important - and delicious! - topic of cooking oils.
-What with the constant evolution of cuisine, there is always more to learn.
-As long as we're learning, we'll be sharing - and we hope you do the same, #anovafoodnerd fam!
+This is likely not to be the last time we visit this important – and delicious – topic of cooking oils.
+With the constant evolution of cuisine, there is always more to learn.
+As long as we're experimenting, we'll be sharing - and hope you do the same, #anovafoodnerd fam!